 When serving lettuce wraps, I often prepare the filling ingredients earlier in the day when the schedule isn’t so rushed and reheat later when it is time to eat.

 Don’t be afraid to experiment with the fillings and flavors.
-We’ve recently made Taco Lettuce Wraps inspired by Kalyn’s Kitchen.
-Go meatless with a bean based filling or use leftover grilled chicken or steak to mix things up.
+We’ve recently made Taco Lettuce Wraps rather than the traditional Asian inspired lettuce wraps.
+You can go meatless with a bean based filling or use leftover grilled chicken or steak to mix things up.
 For the veggies, look to the season for inspiration.

 5. Tomato Soup

-A favorite in our house is this recipe for Tomato Florentine Soup.
+A favorite in our house is this recipe for Tomato Florentine Soup served with a salad and crusty bread.
 It is easy to make and most nights I have all of the ingredients on hand.

 Madeline likes it when we leave out the pasta, add a little cream and serve it with a side of grilled cheese for dipping.
 If you don’t feel like pasta, substitute cannellini beans instead.
 This Tomato Florentine Soup is also a great base for a vegetable soup or minestrone.
 Just add in additional vegetables or beans to fill it out.